This website uses cookies to help improve your user experience

 However, a perfectly functional ATM can still be a sitting duck for criminals.
 This is why one of the latest trends in banking is AI-enabled face recognition software.
 Installed into an ATM, face recognition ensures reliable identity verification of card holders and makes it virtually impossible to withdraw funds using someone’s else’s card.

-With artificial intelligence in finance, service providers are able to learn more about their customers’ habits and preferences than ever before, and use that knowledge to personalize experiences.
+With artificial intelligence in finance, AI use cases in finance show that service providers are able to learn more about their customers’ habits and preferences than ever before, and use that knowledge to personalize experiences.

 A personal touch is very important for customer satisfaction, but until recently it was not possible for digital assistants to imitate human conversation convincingly.
 Advances of artificial intelligence in finance have enabled modern chatbots to understand complex questions, precisely categorize tickets, and even proactively address issues without human supervision.